Crystalline color superconductors: Astrophysics

 \subsection{Mass-radius relation}

-Since any phase transition leads to a softening of the equation of state \cite{Lattimer:2000nx, Haensel2003}, it is in general expected that hybrid stars --- having a quark matter core and an envelope of baryonic matter --- should have mass $M \lesssim 1.7 M_\odot$, see \textit{e.g.} \cite{Maieron:2004af, Alford:2002rj, Buballa:2003et}.
-For CSOs with larger masses, the deconfinement phase transition from baryonic to quark matter would reduce the central pressure to the point of instability towards black hole collapse.
+Since any phase transition leads to a softening of the EoS \cite{Lattimer:2000nx, Haensel2003}, at one time it was thought that hybrid stars --- having a quark matter core and an envelope of baryonic matter --- should have mass $M \lesssim 1.7 M_\odot$, see for example \textcite{Maieron:2004af, Alford:2002rj, Buballa:2003et}.
+For CSOs with larger masses, the deconfinement phase transition from baryonic to quark matter would reduce the central pressure to the point of instability towards black hole formation, unless some repulsive interaction between quarks prevents the collapse.

 Some evidence for massive neutron stars with $M\sim 2M_{\odot}$ has been inferred from various astronomical observations: A compact star may exist in the LMXB (Low Mass X-ray Binary) 4U 1636-536 with $2.0\pm 0.1 M_{\odot}$ \cite{barret2005}.
 A measurement on the pulsar PSR B1516+02B in the Globular Cluster M5 gave $M =2.08\pm 0.19 M_{\odot}$ \cite{Freire2008}.
 The millisecond pulsar J1614-2230 has a mass $(1.97 \pm 0.04) M_\odot$ accurately measured by Shapiro delay \cite{Demorest:2010bx}.
 Although these observations seem to disfavor the presence of quark matter \cite{Logoteta:2012ms}, the details of a stability analysis depend on the theoretical model employed for the description of the hadronic phase, of deconfinement, and of the CSC matter.
 We shall show below that in the presence of the crystalline phase large masses can indeed be reached \cite{Ippolito:2007hn}.
-The drawback, as we shall see, is that if $M \simeq 2 M_\odot$ CSOs have a CCSC core, then ordinary $M \simeq 1.4 M_\odot$ CSOs unlikely have a CCSC core.
+The drawback, as we shall see, is that if $M \simeq 2 M_\odot$ CSOs have a CCSC core, then ordinary $M \simeq 1.4 M_\odot$ CSOs are unlikely to have a CCSC core.

-The description of quark matter relies on three different kind of models: the MIT bag model, the NJL models and the chromodielectric models.
-The results obtained within these three models may differ in a sizable way, and do as well depend on the detailed form of the model considered.